PrestaShop/PrestaShop/src/PrestaShopBundle/Controller/Api/Readme.md

 ```

 ### 2/ Create your controller
-1) API controllers are on the folder: `src/PrestaShopBundle/Controller/Api/xxxController.php`.
+1) API controllers are in the folder: `src/PrestaShopBundle/Controller/Api/xxxController.php`.
-For our example, create `src/PrestaShopBundle/Controller/Api/WarehouseController.php` if not exists.
+In our example, create `src/PrestaShopBundle/Controller/Api/WarehouseController.php` if it does not exist.

-2) Register your controller in the `services.yml` localized in: `src/PrestaShopBundle/Resources/config/services.yml`
+2) Register your controller in the `services.yml` located in: `src/PrestaShopBundle/Resources/config/services.yml` like other API controllers (search `# Api - Controllers`).
- Like others API controllers. (search `# Api - Controllers`), you need to register with the same `id` you put on your routing_xxx.yml (here, `prestashop.core.api.warehouse.controller`).
+ You need to register with the same `id` you put on your routing_xxx.yml _(here, `prestashop.core.api.warehouse.controller`)_.

-3) Extends your controller with `ApiController`, then you should be able to use the Symfony container in your container.
+3) Extend your controller with `ApiController`, then you should be able to use the Symfony container in your controller.

 4) All your functions must return a `JsonResponse`.

-5) Please, be simple, small controllers (using Services if you need).
+5) Please, be simple, small controllers _(using Services if you need)_.

 ### 3/ Create Entities, Repositories and Services!
 (Optional)
-Please, do not use Legacy PrestaShop classes, create your own Service related with your context (here, Warehouse for example).
+Please, do not use Legacy PrestaShop classes, create your own Service related to your context. _(Here, Warehouse for example)_.
 Like your controllers, register them in the `services.yml`.
 Your controller must be really simple, for the same warehouse example, we can imagine something like this:

 ```php